kharf/navecd-website/docs/documentation/features/updates.md

 }
 ```

-`@update()` is a custom CUE build attribute, implemented and understood by Declcd.
+`@update()` is a custom CUE build attribute, implemented and understood by Navecd.
 You can attach it to image fields or helm chart declarations.

 ## Options